solinwolf/DJI_App/README.md

 English
 -----------------------
 #DJI_App
-software of DJI developer challenge
+software system of DJI developer challenge
 #HOW TO USE
    1. cd src
    2. make